death/lastfm-annual-top-tags/README.md

 # Example

-    lastfm-annual-top-tags --api-key <api-key> --api-secret <api-secret> --user <user> --save my.json
+    lastfm-annual-top-tags --api-key <api-key> --api-secret <api-secret> --user <user>

 Will grab the user's history and compile the statistics.
-It will also save the raw statistical data to `my.json`.
+It will also save the raw statistical data to `state.json`.
+If the file exist, will update the statistics with the tracks played since last run.

-Then you can load it and compile the statistics again:

-    lastfm-annual-top-tags --load my.json

 Example output: